‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 I believe it’s only natural for people to have flaws somewhere.

-I always thought you must be someone who finds life terribly difficult, precisely because your flaws lie in areas no one can understand, and you’re incapable of listening to others.
+I always thought you must be someone who finds life very difficult, precisely because your flaws lie in areas not universally understood, and you’re incapable of listening to others’ opinions.

-Even so, I repeat, I always believed you were the kind of person who would absolutely never communicate in this manner.
+Even so, I’ll say it again: I always believed you were the kind of person who would absolutely never communicate in this manner.

-Because that was the ideal you held up, I believe you are fundamentally someone who can consider others, and you could make life much easier for yourself.
+Because that was the ideal you held up, I think you could live more easily, as fundamentally you are someone who can consider others.

 Her words saved me ten years later